Bells Bend Camping

 Bells Bend Mountain Biking

-Bells Bend Outdoor Center will soon add mountain bike trails to further enhance the plentiful offerings of Metro Parks.
-Working in partnership with the Middle Tennessee chapter of IMBA–SORBA, Bells Bend plans 4.8–5.0 miles of proposed single–track trails ideal for beginner riders, children and families.
+Bells Bend Outdoor Center mountain bike trails to further enhance the plentiful offerings of Metro Parks.
+Working in partnership with the Middle Tennessee chapter of IMBA–SORBA, Bells Bend plans 4.8–5.0 miles of single–track trails ideal for beginner riders, children and families.
 The landscape will include small rock formations, some exposed roots, open fields, and rolling hills.

-There will be two loops rated at the beginner/intermediate level.
+There are two loops rated at the beginner/intermediate level.
 One loop will offer a slower–paced, relaxed ride for cruisers and one loop will be more technical with a few switchbacks.
-The system will be utilized in either a clockwise or counter–clockwise direction.
+The system will be utilized in a clockwise or counter–clockwise direction.
 The trails will be closed in wet weather conditions.
 Port–O–Let facilities and water will be available at the trailhead or visitors can utilize the restroom facilities at the Bells Bend Outdoor Center.
 For easy access to the trail system, parking will be available at either the trailhead or at the Bells Bend Outdoor Center.
-The proposed mountain bike trails at Bells Bend are not open yet and are coming soon.
-The proposed trails will be maintained by volunteers from the Middle Tennessee chapter of IMBA–SORBA.
+The trails will be maintained by park staff and volunteers from the Middle Tennessee chapter of IMBA–SORBA.

 Bells Bend Mountain Bike Trail Map